nbyodai/nbyodai-tech-blog/content/posts/2019-03-02-writing-posts.md

 * You can obtain authentic SSL certificates for free.
 Thanks to [Let’s Encrypt](https://letsencrypt.org/getting-started/).
 * And bae loves me. :-)

-With all of that knowledge, I got to fix it and, then write about how I did it.
-Should love and https ever come calling for you.
+With all of that knowledge, I got to fixing it and, then decided to write about how I did it.

+Should love and https ever come calling for you. ;-)

 ### CLI aka School of the Hard Knocks